art paris - art fair 2013

 The gallery participates in the fair Art Paris from March 28 to April 1, 2013 at the Grand Palais in Paris.

-Interned at 21 years old, after volunteering for the Spanish Civil War during WWII, Carlo Zinelli is now seen as a main figure of art brut.
-As tales illustrating episodes that preceded his internment, his iterative and dislocated drawings in which perspective is abolished in favour of interstitial writings that seem to proclaim the concept of « modernity ».
-Honoured in many international exhibitions, Carlo Zinelli was sacred by Massimiliano Gioni at the 2013 Venice Biennale.
+Interned at 31 years old after participating in the Spanish Civil War, Carlo Zinelli is now seen as a major figure of art brut.
+Like tales illustrating episodes of his life before his internment, his iterative and dislocated drawings in which perspective is abandoned and replaced by interstitial writings seem to proclaim the concept of « modernity ».
+Honoured in many international exhibitions, Carlo Zinelli was exhibited in the Giardini at the 2013 Venice Biennale.
+A significant number of his works was donated to the Centre Pompidou in 2021.

 At the age of seven, Alexandre Lobanov became deaf and mute, the result of meningitis.
 Rebellious and often aggressive, his family decided to admit him into a psychiatric hospital at the age of twenty-three.
 His first ten years at the facility were marked by extreme displays of hate and agitation.
 At the approximate age of thirty-three, Lobanov gradually began to draw, and his behavior evolved.
 The formerly turbulent and irritable man became calmer and even sociable.
 Drawing both distracted and soothed him, helping to stabilize his overall psychological state.
 From the moment he begins to draw, all of Lobanov’s activity is focused on those moments when he is alone in front of a blank sheet[…]

-Interned since his teens, André Robillard built his life in the hospital.
+Interned since his teens, André Robillard has built his life within the hospital.
 It was around the age of 30 that this French artist began to create rifles with materials found here and there.
-Discovered by Jean Dubuffet and encouraged by Michel Thévoz (director of the Art Brut collection), he continues to create his hybrid objects, from machine guns to Sputnik.
-André Robillard’s incredible story has earned him international recognition.
-Present in the collections of the LaM (France), Whitworth (UK) or MAC’s (Belgium), he was notably celebrated in the closing exhibition of the maison rouge (Paris) in 2018.
+Discovered by Jean Dubuffet and encouraged by Michel Thévoz (then director of the Art Brut collection), he continues to create hybrid objects, from machine guns to Sputnik.
+André Robillard’s incredible story has participated to his international recognition.
+Present in the collections of the LaM (France), Whitworth (UK) or MAC’s (Belgium), he was particularly celebrated in the closing exhibition of la maison rouge (Paris) in 2018.
+A significant number of his works was donated to the Centre Pompidou in 2021.

 For more than thirty years, Pascal Tassini has been frequenting the Workshop of Créahm (Belgium), where he created his own house of objects attached to each other by rosaries of cloth knots.
 As with Schwitters, Tassini’s Merzbau is protean and evolutionary.
 This “hidden husband of Annette Messenger” (says Léa Chauvel-Lévy) produces, with a similar process, the various elements necessary for the sumptuous wedding he dreams of, from the wedding dress to the buttonholes.
 Presented in 2019 in the exhibition “Extravaganza” of the Treger Saint Silvestre collection, Pascal Tassini is also part of the collections of the Madmusée (Belgium) and the Hervé Lancelin Pinacotheque (Luxembourg).